highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 Flow is enabled when flow.js is a running script and the avatar has specifically named joint names (there are plans to include this in the High Fidelity engine).
 These joints follow the flow_[TYPE]_[INDEX] or sim[TYPE][INDEX]

 Flow.js is a script that applies physics to the joints in your avatar that are named specifically to be recognized by the flow script.
+As creators, we only need to customize the JSON in the flow.js app for our avatar's flow.
+See the walkthrough below.

 How to get flow working on your avatar: